Aquinas Academy Building on Success— The Next STORY

 In June 2021, Aquinas Academy will break ground on a new $4.9 million dollar lower/middle school building, which will benefit students of all ages!

 Aquinas Academy’s many years of steady enrollment growth has been enabled by the generosity of our past benefactors, who have sustained us financially, funded our financial aid programs, and enabled us to acquire and construct our current campus.
 This Legacy of Giving is described in the Building Campaign Letter.
-Learn more about the project on this page and in a virtual webinar recording.
+Learn more about the building project on this page and in a virtual webinar recording.

 Gift Recognition Levels